Skip to main content

 • I/O sensitive

-[I/O sensitive] is recommended for expansion cards that require the high bandwidth I/O when the processor cores are idle to allow enough frequency for the workload.
+[I/O sensitive] is recommended for expansion cards that require high bandwidth I/O when the processor cores are idle to allow enough frequency for the workload.

 ASPM